sinatra/sinatra/README.pirate.md

 ### Modular vs. Classic Style

 Contrary to common belief, there is nothing wrong with the classic style.
-If it suits your application, you do not have to switch to a modular application.
+If it suits your arrpplication, you do not have to switch to a modular arrplication.

-The main disadvantage of using the classic style rather than the modular style is that you will only have one Sinatra application per Ruby process.
+The main disadvantage of using the classic style rather than the modular style is that you will only have one Sinatra arrplication per Ruby process.
 If you plan to use more than one, switch to the modular style.
 There is no reason you cannot mix the modular and the classic styles.